-To get rid of this problem, many designers are attempting to reuse these scrap electronic components in their artwork.
+To get rid of the junk problem, many designers are attempting to reuse these scrap electronic components in their artwork.
 The pieces created by them are so magnificent and extraordinary that a person who adores art would definitely love to have it in his house.
-Here is a description of the robots made from everyday junk by some eco-artists.
+Here is a description of the robots made from recycled materials by some eco-artists.

-Automated junk robot
+2. Automated junk robot

 Eco-artist Mario Caicedo based in Columbia has implied his engineering skill on trash like old food processors, used computer parts, old mobile phones, broken wiper blades etc. and converted them into automated robotic sculptures.
 With kinetic body parts and sparkling light eyes, the cute robot will definitely amaze young children.

-Great robotic elephant
+3. Great robotic elephant

-Robotic elephant made from junk
+4. Robotic elephant made from junk

 China based Kong, a 58 year old waste collector, has created a robotic non-ruminant hoofed mammal, an elephant to say, out of the rubbish that he collected for 6 months.
 The robotic structure is 1.5 meters high and 2 meters long.
 It is mobile, with legs and wheels built of steel tubes and powered by a second hand motorbike engine.
 His creation is not yet fully complete and he looks forward for further improvements.

-Benette robot works
+5. Benette robot works

 Gordon Bennett of Brooklyn, New York has made a collection of toy robots.
 He made these sculptures out of trash, materials from basements and garage sales and recycled objects like garbage dumps etc. These materials includes glass, rubber, paint, Bakelite, metal, wood, etc.

-Japanese fish robots
+6. Japanese fish robots